-Buildings are energy guzzlers, responsible for more than 40% of global energy use and 1/3 of global GHG emissions.
+Buildings are energy guzzlers, responsible for more than 40% of global energy use and 1/3 of global greenhouse gases (GHG) emissions.
 In financial terms, energy represents the third highest expense for a business.
-So whether your primary interest is in saving money, protecting the environment or meeting regulations, I think we can all agree on one thing – we need to improve energy efficiency in our buildings.
+So whether your primary interest is saving money, protecting the environment or meeting regulations, I think we can all agree on one thing – we need to improve energy efficiency in our buildings.

 Here’s where technology comes in.

 New technologies and the Internet of Things (IoT) are allowing greater flexibility, control and synergies in building management.
 Intelligent energy management systems improve efficiency and increase comfort for occupants.

 Great, so we get that we have to be more energy efficient, we know there are solutions out there.
 But where to start?